decentralized-identity/didwebvh-server-py/demo/README.md

 This will run the server along with an acapy agent and run a script to provision some dids/resources.

-You can visit the webvh explorer at your ngrok domain `/explorer`.
+You can visit the webvh explorer at your ngrok domain.